July 05, 2024 by Bojana Krstic

 Naturally, it is much easier for politicians or celebrities with powerful legal teams to win a case than for private figures.
 Winning such a lawsuit isn’t easy or cheap, but with solid evidence, it is far from impossible, even for “mortals.”

-One big exception is beginning any lawsuits against social media platforms like Twitter, Facebook, YouTube…
+One big exception is beginning any lawsuits against social media platforms like Twitter, Facebook, or YouTube.

 These platforms are granted immunity under internet legislation known as Section 230 of the Communications Decency Act.
 They generally can’t be sued unless a key exception applies.

-How to Deal With Slander On Social Media
+How to Deal With Slander on Social Media

 Don’t react